Channel Sales Management – 9 Ways to Get Promoted

 - Stay Healthy- As Steven Covey said “Sharpen The Saw”, health covers both emotional and physical wellbeing.
 Over the years I have consistently seen that channel account reps, managers and leaders who are physically and emotionally fit will always outstrip their peers by effectively managing stress, planning ahead and executing day in and day out.
 It’s all about building run rate from within - not just controlling external factors, but managing what drives you so that you can drive what is important in your channel sales management role.

-You will notice that nowhere in these nine critical points have I ever mentioned meeting your numbers.
-Why?
-It is a given.
-You are a sales person in a channel sales management role.
 You have a quota, so you must meet that output.
 If you manage these nine key input drivers you will make your numbers happen, not by magic but through logic, and – not for just one quarter, but quarter after quarter after quarter.